-1.1 Purpose
+1.1.
+Purpose

-This document sets out the intended approach for federal Crown consultation with Indigenous peoples1 in relation to the conduct of a Regional Assessment as described in the Agreement to Conduct a Regional Assessment of Offshore Oil and Gas Exploratory Drilling East of Newfoundland and Labrador entered into by the Governments of Canada and Newfoundland and Labrador ("the Agreement").
+This document sets out the approach for federal Crown consultation with Indigenous peoples1 in relation to the conduct of a Regional Assessment as described in the Agreement to Conduct a Regional Assessment of Offshore Oil and Gas Exploratory Drilling East of Newfoundland and Labrador entered into by the Governments of Canada and Newfoundland and Labrador ("the Agreement").

-1.2 Application
+1.2.
+Application

-This approach applies to all aspects of Crown consultation in respect of this Regional Assessment, from the early planning of the Regional Assessment to the submission by the Regional Assessment Committee ("the Committee") of its Report to Ministers.
-If required, this approach may also apply to additional Crown consultation on issues arising from the Committee's Report.
+This approach applies to all aspects of Crown consultation2 in respect of this Regional Assessment, from the early planning of the Regional Assessment to the submission by the Regional Assessment Committee ("the Committee") of its Report to Ministers.
+As required, this approach also applies to Crown consultation on contemplated federal decision making directly related to the results of this Regional Assessment.

-1.3 Regional Assessment
+1.3.
+Regional Assessment

-The Governments of Canada and Newfoundland and Labrador are interested in improving the effectiveness and efficiency of the environmental assessment process as it applies to oil and gas exploration drilling off Eastern Newfoundland, while at the same time ensuring the highest standards of environmental protection continue to be applied and maintained.
-This Regional Assessment will create a framework for evaluating and managing the environmental effects of future offshore exploration drilling projects in this region that will:
+The Governments of Canada and Newfoundland and Labrador are interested in improving the effectiveness and efficiency of the impact assessment process as it applies to oil and gas exploration drilling off Eastern Newfoundland, while at the same time ensuring the highest standards of environmental protection continue to be applied and maintained.
+This Regional Assessment will create a framework for evaluating and managing the effects of future offshore exploration drilling projects in this region that will: